loowid/loowid/README.md

 ## Configuration

-  There are some environment variables you may set to configure your loowid deployment.
+  There are some environment variables you may set to configure your LooWID deployment.
   Check your hosting provider documentation in order to know how to set this values, for example, with openshift you can type:
   ```
   	rhc env set VARIABLE=VALUE -a app